yeagerai/genworlds/docs/docs/example-usecases/roundtable.md

 # Roundtable

-[The Roundtable](https://github.com/yeagerai/genworlds-community/tree/main/use_cases/roundtable) world enable you to create a podcast with anyone, on any topic.
+[The Roundtable](https://github.com/yeagerai/genworlds-community/tree/main/use_cases/roundtable) world enables you to create a simulated group discussion in the form of a podcast with anyone, on any topic.
 The agents can even be pre-loaded with custom memories that have been generated from public content, so that they can remember the past views and actions of the characters they're emulating.

-The roundtable use-case is a conversational scenario that involves a group of individuals, typically business leaders or experts, who discuss a certain topic.
+The roundtable use-case is a conversational scenario that involves a group of individuals, typically thought leaders or experts, who discuss a certain topic.
 In the GenWorlds framework, this use-case is represented by a YAML configuration file, like `business_luminaires.yaml`.
 The configuration file defines the agents, objects, and world properties that make up the roundtable scenario.

 GenWorlds employs unique mechanics to manage conversational flow in the Roundtable use-case.
 The key to this coordination is the use of the "Microphone" as a token bearer.
 The token-bearing approach ensures smooth turn-taking among the participants and regulates when and who gets to speak during the discussion.